midigurdy/mg-docs/source/MIDI.rst

 Trompette String MIDI Messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Which MIDI messages are sent by the trompette string depends on the internal
+mode of the string.
+The mode is determined automatically by the type of sound
+selected for this string.
+If you choose a "normale" MidiGurdy trompette sound,
+then it's in the "MidiGurdy" mode.
+If you choose a different sound,
+it is automatically switched to the "Percussion" mode.

 **In "MidiGurdy" mode:***

 - Note on/off, with fixed velocity - Note On as soon as you move the wheel